 Itâs the shop for, you know, âHarry Potter was alright and all that, but I just want the T-shirt not the traumaâ.

-We pass all 3 shops on Rowlingâs Edina & Complete Potter tours, if youâre after a harry potter souvenir, come along and decide which for yourself.
+We pass all 3 shops on Rowlingâs Edinburgh & Complete Potterhead tours; if youâre after a Harry Potter souvenir, come along and cruise the shops with me.

 the stuff that this place stocks.
 I always find that as I wander round, I try and justify in my head why I need,